cvxpy/cvxpy/doc/source/contributing/index.rst

         (u,v) \in K_{\mathrm{soc}}^n \doteq \{ (t,x) \,:\, t \geq \|x\|_2  \} \subset \mathbb{R} \times \mathbb{R}^n.

- 4. A vectorized version of the positive semidefinite cone.
+ 4. One of several vectorized versions of the positive semidefinite cone.
  5. The exponential cone

    .. math::

         (u,v,w) \in K_e \doteq \mathrm{cl}\{(x,y,z) |  z \geq y \exp(x/y), y>0\}.

-The precise nature of the vectorized positive semidefinite cone is a little delicate, is covered later.
+We address the vectorization options for the semidefinite cones later.
 For now it's useful to say that the ``Awesome(ConicSolver)`` class will access an explicit representation for problem :math:`(P)` in in ``apply``, with a code snippet like